Citation, DOI, disclosures and article data

-Internal hernias have a low incidence of <1% and represent a relatively small amount of presentations, of ~5% 1.
+Internal hernias have a low incidence of <1% and represent a relatively small proportion, up to 5.8%, of presentations with small bowel obstruction 1.

 The most common presentation is an acute obstruction of small bowel loops that develops through normal or abnormal apertures.